 Finally, despite a ridiculous amount of fear and trepidation.
 No safety-net.
 Just an all-encompassing need to be brave and jump.
 I jumped!

 I had no one.
 No family.
 No friends.
 No idea what to do next.
 My heart was thumping but I could feel that long red cord again – and I knew I had something to hold on to as I began my journey back to that little girl, and all that I came to be.
+My SOUL was calling me home and I needed to answer that call!

 That was thirty years ago now and it’s been a wild, painful and delicious ride.
-I’ve white-knuckled it though days where I feared I’d made a horrific mistake and that my parents were right; I was going to hell.
+I’ve white-knuckled it through days where I feared I’d made a horrific mistake and that my parents were right; I was going to hell.

 But I held fast.
 I trusted that that little girl knew something that I was still only hoping was true.

 I read stories of others who had found a new way and it buoyed up my confidence.
-I read everything I could get my hands on and began getting glimpses of what was possible for myself.
+I read everything I could get my hands on and began getting glimpses of what was possible for me.

 I saw that every religion was essentially the same story that had been told from the beginning of time with different characters and different names – but essentially the same plotline and plot twists.